The Contract I Was Living.

 Sees connection with myself as the most important connection and the foundation for authentic connection with others.

-I begin to build connections that don’t require me to leave myself to keep them.
+And eventually, I began to build connections that do not require me to leave myself to keep them.